 1. Slightly loosen the shoulder straps.

-2. Tighten the waist stabilizer straps to keep the carbon frame close to your waist.
+2. Tighten the waist stabilizer straps to bring the carbon frame snugly against your waist.

-3. Tighten the shoulder load lifters to keep the pack closer to your back.
-(Do not pull too tight.)
+3. Tighten the shoulder load lifters to keep the pack close to your back — but avoid over-tightening.

 Anatomy of ONE